akhilgolla24/TinyMedusa/README.md

 <img width="450" alt="Blah" src="https://github.com/akhilgolla24/TinyMedusa/assets/67233931/a300fc06-3f33-43d0-8a6a-3b821334c897">
 </p>

 We implemented [Medusa Inference Acceleration](https://arxiv.org/abs/2401.10774) (specifically, Medusa-1) on small models and profiled various stages of the Medusa inference process to see this inference acceleration method in action.
-We also experimented with [Maykeye/TinyLLama-v0](https://huggingface.co/Maykeye/TinyLLama-v0) (4.62M params) from HuggingFace.
-This model was trained on the [roneneldan/TinyStories dataset](https://huggingface.co/datasets/roneneldan/TinyStories), which has a small vocabulary specifically designed for training smaller language models on story generation tasks.
+We also experimented with [Jiayi-Pan/Tiny-Vicuna-1B](https://huggingface.co/Maykeye/TinyLLama-v0](https://huggingface.co/Jiayi-Pan/Tiny-Vicuna-1B)) (1B params) from HuggingFace.
+This model was trained on the [WizardVicuna](https://huggingface.co/datasets/roneneldan/TinyStories](https://github.com/melodysdreamj/WizardVicunaLM)).

 The code in this repository (Medusa profiling / training / implementation) is based on that of the [original repository](https://github.com/FasterDecoding/Medusa).